Aephia/squads-v4-buddylink/README.md

-# Squad-v4-buddylink
+# Squads-v4-BuddyLink

-Set up a brand new Squad (Version 4), with a Buddylink (Version 4) referral link.
+Set up a brand new Squads MultiSig (Version 4), with a Buddylink (Version 4) referral link.

-This script creates a brand new Squads V4 multisig and creates a BuddyLink referral attached to the multisig's Vault.

-Squads V4 will offer a Permission system, but for the sake of keeping things simple this script assings full permissions to all members.
-If this is not your intent, feel free to implement support for custom permissions and please do submit a PR.
+Note: Squads V4 offers a cool Permission system, but for the sake of keeping things simple this script will simply give each member full permissions.
+If this is not your intent, feel free to implement support for custom permissions and submit a PR.

+## Prepare

+If you are not a coder, you will need to download NodeJS first.

+1. Go to https://nodejs.org/en and download the latest LTS version (left button)
+2. Now click the green `<> Code`-button at the top of this page and select "Download ZIP"
+3. Unzip at a location of your choosing
+4. Open a CLI tool (Terminal on Mac), navigate to the folder and follow the steps in the next section

+## Create DEV-account
+In the interest of security, you will need to create a new Solana account (wallet).
+You do not need a new seed, simply creating a new account is enough (but this is up to you of course).

+Now, you will need to fund it with 0.1 SOL (or thereabouts).
+Funding it can be done by simply sending it a little SOL from one of your other accounts.

 ## Steps